Below are questions that are frequently asked to NINDS Small Business Program staff.

 My company has never received NIH SBIR or STTR funding.
 Are there any resources to help me develop a competitive application?

-Small businesses who have not previously received NIH SBIR or STTR funding and are planning to submit a Phase I proposal to NINDS are likely to be eligible for the Applicant Assistance P, which provides 10 weeks of proposal development coaching and support at no cost to the applicant.
+Small businesses who have not previously received NIH SBIR or STTR funding and are planning to submit a Phase I proposal to NINDS are likely to be eligible for the Applicant Assistance Program, which provides 10 weeks of proposal development coaching and support at no cost to the applicant.
 Applications for AAP participation typically open 4 months prior to the next submission due date.
 We highly encourage eligible small businesses to utilize this resource.
 If you have any questions or would like to receive information about the program, please email NIHAAP@evagarland.com

 Where can I find example Specific Aims pages and applications?